dainakai/obsidian-yaml-table/README.md

-# YAML Tables for Obsidian
+# YAML Table for Obsidian

 An Obsidian plugin that renders YAML code blocks as HTML tables for better visualization.